georgiy-pruss/Keyboard/README.md

 ![KB-6016-RUA-modified](https://github.com/georgiy-pruss/Keyboard/blob/master/KB-6016-RUA-mod.jpg)

 In this keyboard, not all three-key combinations work.
 For example LShift+CapsLk+F1,2,W,S,X,\\ don't produce any code.
 That is they must share the same wire inside, I think...
 Ah, aha...
 It's keyboard ghosting.
-So it's good again that I returned RShift (to RWin key).
+So it's good again that I returned RShift (to RWin key). ...Well, 's' stays mute with CapsLk and any of my shifts.
+So be it.

 So, the AltGr and AltGr+Shift layouts will be (RU variant in brackets; and AltGr+Space = nbsp):

-<pre>Þ §ßäöü |789* șț  [́  §ýáóé ... ґў  ́  = &amp;#769;≡U+0301  ]
+<pre>Þ §ßäöü |789* șț  [́  §ýáóé ... ґў  ́  = &amp;#769;≡U+0301]
   °—!^~ &456- ăâî             [іїє]
   ←→#() =123+ ,
   «»©%@ $0_./</pre>